 If the class is a physical education class, no more than 10 percent of the enrollment of the class may consist of special part-time or full time students, unless it is a contract education course for which the district does not claim apportionment.

-To be considered for admittance as a special part-time student, the student must meet the eligibility standards as established in Education Code Sections 48800 and 76001.
+To be considered for admittance as an adult school special admit part-time student, the student must meet the eligibility standards as established in Education Code Sections 48800 and 76001.

 Admission is subject to seat availability.
 The student must submit: